 Best Time to Visit the Sydney Opera House

 The best time to visit the Sydney Opera House is around sunset.
 The ideal way to explore is to take one of the last Sydney Opera House tours, admire the interiors and then venture out to capture the beauty of the shells.
 The sunlight plays on the shells and every minute you will enjoy unique vistas over the harbor perfect for photographs.
 You can end the day with the Bada Gili show at sunset and view the Sydney Opera House lights come up at night.
-Early morning and late evenings are good if you are seeking a relatively crowd-free environment.
+Early morning and late evenings are good if you are seeking a relatively crowd-free environment while in Sydney.

 Sydney Opera House Tour Timings